shreyaNagunuri/abilities-hub/README.md

 If you want to move beyond examples:

 - Add dataset-backed evaluation
-- Introduce confidence gating
 - Define escalation paths for `NO` or ambiguous cases
-- Log trace IDs
-- Version prompts alongside code
+- Version prompts
+- Use the EyePop.ai refine prompt agent in the dashboard

 Visual intelligence becomes reliable when treated as infrastructure, not novelty.